Patrick Wolter

 Read moreKerry

-To look after her wellbeing Kerry likes to spend time with friends, family and her two cats.
+To look after her wellbeing, Kerry likes to spend time with friends, family and her two cats.
 She enjoys being out in the countryside, horse riding and has a keen interest in car racing!

 Kim

-Lived Experience Practitioner GPiMHS (Epsom)
+Lived Experience Practitioner GPimhs (Epsom)

 Read moreKim

-Lived Experience Practitioner GPiMHS (Epsom)
+Lived Experience Practitioner GPimhs (Epsom)

 Kim really wants to help people struggling with their mental health to find strategies to help promote and maintain their wellbeing and be able to enjoy life again.
 Kim has previously worked with children and adults with learning difficulties, anxiety and depression and complex medical needs.